How do we know what features are useful? We don’t. It’s trial and error really.

+Here’s a good example.
 In August 1977 a human powered aircraft made aviation history when it flew around a one mile course while never dropping below an altitude of 3 metres.
 Consider it the minimum viable aircraft.

 The Gossamer Condor won a £50,000 prize for its inventor, Dr Paul MacCready, who less than two years later designed its successor the Gossamer Albatross, which successfully flew 22 miles across the British channel between England and France, earning a £100,000 prize in the process.

-During the 1960s and 70s several individuals and groups designed human powered aircraft in an effort to win the Kremer prizes, cash awards established by the British industrialist Henry Kremer in 1959.
+During the 1960s and 70s several individuals and groups designed a human powered aircraft in an effort to win the Kremer prizes, cash awards established by the British industrialist Henry Kremer in 1959.

 MacCready realised the problem was not building an aircraft that could be human-powered, but building an aircraft that could be repaired at an airfield.
 Because the Gossamer could be repaired on the runway iterations took minutes, not months.

-So if you’re not familiar, the idea is basically you take a big application and you split her up into lots of smaller services and you compose your bigger service from lots of these smaller services.
-And I think from Bill’s talk, there is definitely benefits and trade-offs on the technical side.
+So if you’re not familiar, the basic idea is to take a big application, split it into lots of smaller services and then compose your bigger service from lots of these smaller services.
+Full disclosure: there is definitely benefits and trade-offs on the technical side.
 There is risks that you open up and there is a whole bunch of infrastructure that you have to have in place.

-At that point, we reckoned we had a technology problem.
-The manual messaging of users is not going to scale, so we needed to automate it somehow.
-And that’s where Spiffy, sorry, SPF, my name, SPF Validation Service came in.
-It seemed like a natural place to do it.
-Checking SPF records doesn’t really belong in a Rails application.
+At that point, we were faced with a technology problem.
+Reaching out to customers 1:1 is not going to scale, so we needed to automate it somehow.
+And that’s where the SPF Validation Service came in.
+It was a natural place to do it, as checking SPF records doesn’t really belong in a Rails application.
 And it felt like a safe way to start using service-oriented architecture since it’s not core to the product.
-If the service fails it’s not going to cause any errors to the users.
+As it was decoupled, if the service fails it’s not going to cause any errors to all our users.
 People aren’t going to get a 500-response in the browser if the service is having problems.
-So it seemed like a pretty safe way to do it.
+It was a simple, safe way to solve our problem.